patrickrobrecht/extended-evaluation-for-statify/README.md

 The use this WordPress Plugin requires the [Statify Plugin](https://de.wordpress.org/plugins/statify/) to be installed and activated.

-Details and Download of the latest stable version can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/extended-evaluation-for-statify/).
+Details, screenshot and the zip file download of the latest stable version can be found in the [WordPress Plugin Directory](https://wordpress.org/plugins/extended-evaluation-for-statify/).

-## Development and Translation
+## Development and Translations

 You can report issues or suggest new features in the [Issue Tracker](https://github.com/patrickrobrecht/extended-evaluation-for-statify/issues).
 Pull requests are also welcome!